Orani

+Etymology

+According to legend, while a Spaniard was exploring a dense forest in what is now Orani, Bataan, he encountered a native who was chopping down a large tree.
+When the Spaniard asked the name of the tree, the native replied "narra."
+However, the Spaniard misunderstood and thought the native said "no ira," which means "unselfish" in Spanish.
+The Spaniard rearranged the letters from these words to form the name "Orani," which eventually became the official name of the town.

+History

+In 1714, the town and church of Orani were established as an independent missionary center.
+The Dominican friars constructed the church, which served as their quarters in Bataan.
+Orani grew into a prosperous town, but suffered significant damage during the earthquake of September 16, 1852, which destroyed the church and municipal government building.

+Reconstruction began in 1891, but progress was interrupted by a major fire on March 16, 1938, which burned most of the town, including schools, the church, and town hall.
+Reconstruction efforts were halted by the outbreak of World War II, which caused further devastation.
+However, after the war, the town began rebuilding again.

 Geography

 Orani is 14 km from Balanga and 110 km north-west of Manila and accessible via the Bataan Provincial Expressway, off Exit 20.
 It is bounded on the north by Hermosa, south by Samal, west by Dinalupihan and east by Manila Bay.
 It has a total land area of 64.90 km2 covering 29 barangays.
 About 1,231 ha are used for agriculture, 1,943.86 ha are forestland, 971.93 ha are forest reservation and 1,295.9 ha are reserved for the National Park.
 The rest are classified as wetland.